ReVanced/revanced-patches/README.md

 * 🚫 **Block ads**: Say goodbye to ads
 * ⭐ **Customize your app**: Personalize the appearance of apps with various layouts and themes
 * 🪄 **Add new features**: Extend the functionality of apps with lots of new features
 * ⚙️ **Miscellaneous and general purpose**: Rename packages, enable debugging, disable screen capture restrictions, export activities, etc.
 * ✨ **And much more!**

-For a full list of all available patches, visit [revanced.app/patches](https://revanced.app/patches).
+For a complete list of all available patches, visit [revanced.app/patches](https://revanced.app/patches).

 ## 🚀 How to get started